Why The Hendreds?

 Learning Environment and Activities

-The range of activities enjoyed by the children is unusuaIly diverse.
-Each child is given the opportunity to shine where they excel and to gain confidence where they lack it, under the careful guidance and gentle care of the staff.
+The range of activities enjoyed by the children is unusually diverse.
+Each child is given the opportunity to shine where they excel and to gain confidence where they lack it under the careful guidance and gentle care of the staff.

-Every child takes part in some form of sport, almost every day, from judo and gymnastics through to outdoor team sports and swimming.
+Every child takes part in some form of sport, almost every day, from judo to gymnastics through to outdoor team sports and swimming.
 These activities are all taught by professional PE teachers.

 The children are immersed in music from the very start of Reception right the way through the school.
 The range of exposure is diverse and engaging, with music workshops, weekly class music sessions and church concerts.
 Every child will, at some stage in the school, have violin or cello lessons.

 The children enjoy their learning environment and come to respect it and the things within it.
-They spend as much time outside as possible throughout the year both during play time and teaching time.
-There are many class and school outings both locally, for example to see the lambing at the local farm, and further afield, such as to Christ Church Cathedral in Oxford and a Hindu temple in London.
+They spend as much time outside as possible throughout the year both during play times and teaching time.
+There are many class and school outings both locally, for example to see the lambing at the local farm, and further afield, such as to Christ Church Cathedral in Oxford and The O2 Arena in London.

 A thematic approach is taken to much of the learning with a chosen topic being used to explore different areas of many subjects.
 This inventive and imaginative approach to the curriculum ensures all children are engaged with and enthused by what they are doing.